cca/moodle_cli/README.md

 Also includes a couple of tools with web wrappers for convenience.
 Put the `cca_tools` directory under `admin` and superusers will be able to access them at `moodle.cca.edu/admin/cca_tools/[queries/unenroll]`.

 Many of these scripts are outdated or were used one specific time in the past.
-The ones that are still frequently employed are dmba-cohort.sh, enrollment_cron.sh, & moosh_create_course_cats.sh.
+The ones that are still frequently employed (as of Summer 2019) are enrollment_cron.sh & moosh_create_course_cats.sh.

 ## cca_tools

+These are add-ons to Moodle's admin side which help us extract analytics from the software.

 **queries**